howsoai/howso-docs/source/user_guide/bias_mitigation.rst

 Notebook Recipe
 ---------------
-There is one recipe to supplement the content this guide will cover:
+The following recipe will supplement the content this guide will cover:

 - :download:`Bias Mitigation </_assets/recipes/5-bias_mitigation.ipynb>`